NY HERO Act now in effect

 September 10, 2021 / By UNY Communications

 On Monday, September 6, 2021, Governor Hochul announced that the New York Department of Labor designated COVID-19 as a “highly contagious communicable disease.”
-This designation means that the NY HERO Act plan, which all employers were required to adopt and distribute to employees by September 4, 2021, is now effective through the end of September 2021.
+This designation means that the NY HERO Act plan, which all employers were required to adopt and distribute to employees by September 4, 2021, is now effective through Dec.
+15, 2021.
 Employers now have to follow the requirements of their plans, as well as conduct mandatory training for employees on the plan and the law.
 Upper New York churches are responsible for the mandatory training for their staff.

 When designation is made by the Commissioner of Health each employer shall immediately review the worksite’s exposure prevention plan and update the plan, if necessary, to ensure that it incorporates current information, guidance, and mandatory requirements issued by federal, state, or local governments related to the infectious agent of concern.
 The employer should finalize and promptly activate the worksite exposure prevention plan and provide the verbal review

 When this plan is activated, all personnel will receive training which will cover all elements of this plan and the following topics:

 - The infectious agent and the disease(s) it can cause;